xJade00/RandomUtilities/README.md

 These are designed into modules that you can use individually.
 Everything depends on the core module but it will work on it's own.
 Everything module is kept up to date with each other, meaning that if one module updates they all do.
 Check the patch notes to see if anything special about your specific module changed.

-### Downloading

-With maven:

-With gradle:

-With sbt:

 ### All current modules:

 | Name                      | Description                                                                                       | Status                                           | Language |